IBM/containerization-for-sap-s4hana/README.md

 ## General command line parameters

-The following command optional line parameters are available for all scripts in the `tools` directory:
+The following optional command line parameters are available for all scripts in the `tools/` directory of your repository clone:

-- The configuration file to use (default: `config.yaml`):
+- The configuration file to use (default: `./config.yaml`):

   ```shell
   -c / --config-file <configuration file>